ambiennt/ElementZero/README.md

 A: No, because Microsoft uses Chakra.dll, which contains a lot of references to private dlls.
 (It also prevents you from running on systems prior to Windows 10.)

 Q: How does it work?<br>
-A: I created a dll that simply forwards all APIs to the open source version of Chakra engine i.e. ChakraCore.
-And this version can run directly under Wine.
+A: A DLL was created that simply forwards all APIs to the open source version of Chakra engine i.e. ChakraCore.
+This version can run directly under Wine.

-## Build and install (optional)
+## Server setup

-0. Download bedrock dedicated server binary
+1. Download bedrock dedicated server binary for [1.16.20.03](https://minecraft.azureedge.net/bin-win/bedrock-server-1.16.20.03.zip) and extract to a folder
-1. Generate bedrock_server_mod.lib (see below), or use the one from the most recent ElementZero release (version-specific)
-2. Install vcpkg and install dependencies (see below)
-3. Build it with Visual Studio 2019 (or use CMake manually see .githubn/workflows/ci.yaml)
-4. Copy Dist/* to bds folder (or use [symlink](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/))
-5. Run bedrock_server_mod.exe
+2. Download the latest release of ElementZero from the [releases page](https://github.com/ambiennt/ElementZero/releases/)
+3. Copy the contents of the ElementZero release to your server folder
+4. Run bedrock_server_mod.exe to start server instance. bedrock_server.exe and the bedrock_server.pdb are not required to be in your server folder
+5. Configure your server mods after running bedrock_server_mod.exe once to generate the custom.yaml file

 ## Visual Studio 2019 workloads and components

-0. Microsoft.VisualStudio.Workload.NativeDesktop
+1. Microsoft.VisualStudio.Workload.NativeDesktop
-1. Microsoft.VisualStudio.Workload.ManagedDesktop
+2. Microsoft.VisualStudio.Workload.ManagedDesktop
-2. Microsoft.VisualStudio.Component.VC.Tools.x86.x64
+3. Microsoft.VisualStudio.Component.VC.Tools.x86.x64
-3. Microsoft.VisualStudio.Component.Windows10SDK.18362
+4. Microsoft.VisualStudio.Component.Windows10SDK.18362
-4. Microsoft.VisualStudio.ComponentGroup.NativeDesktop.Llvm.Clang
+5. Microsoft.VisualStudio.ComponentGroup.NativeDesktop.Llvm.Clang

-## How to use vcpkg
+## How to set up a development environment (beginner friendly)

+1. Make sure you have all the above workloads and components installed via the Visual Studio Installer
+2. Run `git clone https://github.com/ambiennt/ElementZero.git` in your desired repository directory
+3. Open the repository in Visual Studio, and create a `Lib` folder in the root of the repository
+4. In the `.\Lib` folder, copy [these 3 files](https://github.com/ambiennt/ElementZeroLib) inside the directory
+4. Open the developer command prompt, and `cd` to `.\ElementZero>` ($(SolutionDir))
+4. Run `git submodule update --init --recursive` to install dependencies
-0. Install vcpkg in source tree `cd vcpkg && bootstrap-vcpkg.bat`
+5. In `.\ElementZero>` ($(SolutionDir)), run `cd vcpkg && bootstrap-vcpkg.bat` to install vcpkg in source tree
-1. Install dependencies by `vcpkg\vcpkg.exe install @vcpkg.txt` (run in $(SolutionDir))
+6. In `.\ElementZero>` ($(SolutionDir)), install vcpkg dependencies by `vcpkg\vcpkg.exe install @vcpkg.txt`; this may take some time
+7. In the Visual Studio solution explorer, right click CMakeLists.txt in `.\ElementZero>` ($(SolutionDir)) and click `generate CMake cache`; this may take some time
+8. You are now set up!
+For release builds, it is recommended to set the build type to `Release` and `rebuild all` before starting custom mod development

-## How to get bedrock_server_mod.lib
+## How to generate lib files yourself (optional)

 0. Download and install [EatPdb](https://github.com/CodeHz/EatPdb)
 1. Copy $(SolutionDir)\eatpdb.yaml to bds folder